 Sioux City is a larger medium-sized city located in the state of Iowa.
 With a population of 82,651 people and 21 constituent neighborhoods, Sioux City is the fourth largest community in Iowa.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sioux City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Sioux City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sioux City are a mix of both white- and blue-collar jobs.
 Overall, Sioux City is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Sioux City who work in sales jobs (11.31%), office and administrative support (10.36%), and management occupations (7.87%).

 The population of Sioux City overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Sioux City, 22.14% have at least a bachelor's degree.